prabowo02/prabowo02.github.io/_docs/content/posts/fft.md

 ### Must DFT be operated in complex?

 DFT works over an arbitrary ring, as long as you are using the principal $n$-th root of unity as the sampled points.
 Primitive $n$-th root is also principal $n$-th root.
 Since primitive roots are roots of the $n$-th cyclotomic polynomial, by ensuring your points satisfy $\Phi(x) = 0$, then DFT should work.
 [An example problem](https://codeforces.com/problemset/problem/1103/E).

+### Can we compute the product of multiple polynomials?

+Suppose that the sum of degrees of the given polynomials is $N$, then we can do either of the following:

+- Use priority queue, and compute the multiplication of every two polynomials with the lowest degrees.
+- Use Divide and Conquer, then split the polynomials to sum of degrees approximately N/2, then recurse
+- Divide and Conquer, then split half of the polynomials, regardless of the degrees

+All of these run in $O(N \log^2 N)$.
+[This problem](https://codeforces.com/problemset/problem/1257/G) require this technique.